Schubert Eisenstein series and Poisson summation for Schubert varieties: Introduction

-where $P \leq P' \leq G$ are a pair of parabolic subgroups, $\gamma \in G(F)$ and $H$ is an arbitrary algebraic subgroup of $G.$ From the automorphic point of view this may be the most important situation.
-However, not all Schubert cells are the image in $P \backslash G$ of a set of the form \eqref{P'gammaH}.
-Indeed, Schubert cells are often nonsmooth, whereas the image of any set of the form $P'\gamma H$ in $P \backslash G$ is a smooth subscheme (this follows from lemmas \ref{lem:locally:closed} and \ref{lem:CP:smooth}).
+where $P \leq P' \leq G$ are a pair of parabolic subgroups, $\gamma \in G(F)$ and $H$ is an arbitrary algebraic subgroup of $G.$ Not all Schubert cells are the image in $P \backslash G$ of a set of the form \eqref{P'gammaH}.
+Indeed, Schubert cells are often nonsmooth, whereas the image of any set of the form $P'\gamma H$ in $P \backslash G$ is a smooth subscheme (this follows from Lemma \ref{lem:CP:smooth}).